Adopt

 Story

 This adorable little girl is Bella.
 She is a one-year old dachshund mix and weighs 14 lb.
-Bella is an anxious dog and will need a calm home with a patient person to help her feel safe and live her best life.
+Bella is a fearful dog and will need a calm home with a patient person to help her feel safe and live her best life.
+Bella has been making great improvement with the help of our trainer and there will be continued support after adoption.
+Bella may do best in a home without other dogs but she is fine with cats.
 Bella is spayed, vaccinated, microchipped and healthy.
 Her adoption fee is $440.
 If you would like to meet/adopt Bella, please complete our online application at https://daws.org/daws-online-adoption-application/ or stop by our shelter.
 We are open 10 AM to 4 PM seven days a week.
 The DAWS shelter address is 147 Grassy Plain St. Bethel.
 Email daws@daws.org with questions or if you wish to schedule an after-hours appointment.

 We'll also keep you updated on Hoss (Bonded with Little Joe)'s adoption status with email updates.